Ryuzaki-MrL/NotifyMii/README.md

 Credits:
 - Rinnegatamante, since part of my source code was based on Purgification's.
+- Kerouz, for the app's banner and icon
 - Smealum, for ctrulib
 - Steveice10, for bannertool
 - 3dsguy, for makerom